-This panel will bring together policy makers and experts from Asian countries such as Singapore, India, Indonesia and South Korea to discuss the region’s experiences of reforming data protection frameworks in the light of global convergence on data protection norms.
-Drawing from their recent experience in adequacy discussions, the South Korean panelist will speak to the importance of global convergence for market access, while the Indian and Indonesian panelists will reflect on the interrelationship between global developments and national policy-making processes.
-The panel will also be asked to speak to the challenge of balancing the benefits of global convergence with the need to reflect national legal traditions.
+This panel will bring together policy makers and experts from Asian countries such as India, Indonesia, Singapore and South Korea to discuss the region’s experiences of reforming domestic legal frameworks in the light of global convergence towards a modern data protection system.
+Drawing also on the ongoing adequacy dialogue with the EU, the South Korean panelist will reflect on the importance of global convergence for cross-border data flows, while the Indian and Indonesian panelists will report on the national debates and policy-making process in drafting new data protection laws.
+The panel will also discuss how to combine convergence with national legal traditions and domestic institutional settings.

-• How have data protection reform processes across Asian markets such as South Korea, Indonesia, and India been shaped by European data protection traditions?
+• What considerations have shaped data protection reform processes across Asian markets such as South Korea, Indonesia, and India?

 • What are the economic drivers for data protection legal reform in the region?